Do you like this project? Please support my Mecha CMS project too. Thank you!

 picker.options

-Gets the current options list data, or sets (overwrites) the current options list with new data.
+Gets the current options list data, or sets (overwrites) the current options list with a new data.

 console.log(picker.options);